 Parking for 5 cars

-Dog friendly: 2 well-behaved dogs welcome.
+Dog friendly: 3 well-behaved dogs welcome for additional fee pe dog.
 Dog bowl and bed available.

 Private, enclosed 1-acre garden, patio and pond